CFBCWorks/Independence40SKN/_items/SKN_IN36.md

 format: photo

-title: "The Choice is Yours
+title: "The Choice is Yours"

 shortdesc: “An insightful exploration of how personal choices shape individual destinies and the desire for second chances.”